terryaney/KatApp/readme.md

 // Returns string with 'Default value for Name First' key when 'Name.First' key value is not found. application.getLocalizedString('Name.First', undefined, 'Default value for Name First');

+// assume rbl.value("greeting") returns { "key": "greeting", "name": "Terry" }
+// assume greeting resource is "Good morning {name}, how are you?"
+// Returns string with 'Good morning Terry, how are you?'. application.getLocalizedString(rbl.value('greeting'));
 ```

 See `v-ka-resource` for full documentation.